10 Ways to Save Money on a Lab-Grown Diamond Engagement Ring

 2. Study the 4C’s and be ready to compromise

 Once you get familiar with the diamond’s 4 Cs, you will learn how to save on diamonds.
 The truth is that by compromising on some of the 4 Cs, you’ll save a huge chunk of money or get a bigger and better diamond.
 And we promise you that you’ll still end up with an eye-catching sparkling diamond that your soon-to-be will cherish forever.

 The number one tip is to prioritize diamond cut grade over anything else.
 In fact, as long as the diamond is well cut (always, always choose the best cut), then you can safely compromise on clarity, color, and even carat.

 Learn more about the diamond 4 C’s and keep reading for more tips to save money on lab-grown diamond engagement rings.

 The diamond color grading scale ranges from D (colorless and most expensive) to Z (most colored and least costly).
 D is exceptionally rare and reserved for billionaires for whom money is no object.
 Z is for industrial use, and grades all the way up to around K and L are reserved for (at best) accent stones.

 In the following, we’ll explain which range lets you save the most on a lab-grown diamond engagement ring.

 It’s pretty straightforward.
 Downgrading on color will save you a fortune!
 Rather than choosing a completely or very near-colorless diamond (diamond color ranges D, E, and F), you should start your diamond journey at G, H, or I. color diamonds provide tremendous value and appear colorless to the naked eye.
-For instance, the difference is unnoticeable with a G color diamond side-by-side with an F color stone.
+For instance, the difference is unnoticeable with a G-colored diamond side-by-side with an F-colored stone.